SC Heerenveen: History

 Foppe de Haan would return as interim manager for the next few games, but in the end ended up finishing the entire season.
 At the start of 2016 the club would announce that Luuc Eisinga would become director.
 In March of 2016 the club would announce that Jurgen Streppel would join from Willem II for the 2016 - 17 Eredivisie season.
 He would lead the club to consecutive European play-offs, leaving the club after 2 years in 2018.
 His replacement Jan Olde Riekerink would get sacked in April of 2019 with the club in 10th place of the Eredivisie.
 His assistant Johnny Jansen would see out the season as the interim manager.
 Jansen would sign a contract keeping him as permanent manager at the end of the season.
 On the 1st of March 2019 Luuc Eisinga would also get removed from his position as director, getting replaced by Cees Roozemond, who would stay in the job until 2023.

-In January of 2022 Jansen would get sacked, being replaced by Ole Tobiasen on an interim basis.
+In January 2022 Jansen would get sacked, being replaced by Ole Tobiasen on an interim basis.
 Tobiasen would lead the team to European play-offs in the 21 - 22 season.
 In the summer Kees van Wonderen would take the job, joining from Go Ahead Eagles.
 He would bring the club to the European play-offs in his first season, but failed to do so in his second, meaning the club wouldn't renew his contract.
 He would be replaced by Robin van Persie in the summer of 2024.
 Van Persie would leave the club after just eight months to rejoin Feyenoord.
 Robin Veldman who had previously been manager of several youth teams at the club, would come in to replace him.
 Heerenveen would end the 24 - 25 Eredivisie in 9th place, once again sending them into the European play-offs.